Peene-Werft: 2010s

 On June 7, 2010, the shipyard was realigned; the merger of Volkswerft Stralsund GmbH and Peene-Werft GmbH resulted in P+S Werften GmbH.
 The shareholders were the Hegemann Group with around seven percent stake and HSW Treuhand and Beteiligungsgesellschaft mbH with around 93 percent.
 The number of employees was around 750 in 2012.

 According to the Ostsee-Zeitung, the managing director of P+S Werften GmbH, Dieter Brammertz, declared in March 2012 that there would probably be no more shipbuilding in Wolgast; the Peene would be too small to build larger ships, and the company would rely on the construction of sub-parts for offshore wind turbines, so-called jackets.
 In August 2012, P+S Werften GmbH filed for bankruptcy.

 In December 2012, the Wolgast shipyard was taken over for around 17 million euros by the Lürssen Group from Bremen, which relocated the construction of two foreships for the Baden-Württemberg-class frigates of the German Navy to Wolgast.
 In the takeover proceedings after the bankruptcy of P+S Werften GmbH, Abu Dhabi MAR (ADM) also signaled its interest.

 At the beginning of September 2013, a new flame cutting center for the construction of ships for the foreign and German navy was put into operation at the shipyard.
 There are i.a. an order to build 30 patrol boats, each 35–40 meters long, for Saudi Arabia.
 An export ban was imposed on the patrol boats in November 2018, as a result of which the shipyard had to register short-time work for a large part of the workforce.

 2020s

 At the beginning of November 2020, Lürssen confirmed the delivery of ten coast guard boats to Egypt.
-The boats are designed for domestic coastal protection tasks.
-These are, for example, the protection of sensitive offshore installations, the prevention of smuggling, the containment of piracy and sea rescue.
+The boats were designed for domestic coastal protection tasks.
+These were, for example, the protection of sensitive offshore installations, the prevention of smuggling, the containment of piracy and sea rescue.